joyxu/lava-deployment-tool-for-linaro-ubuntu/doc/deployment-tool.rst

 LAVA frontend is developed using Django_ web application framework and user authentication and authorization is based on standard `Django auth subsystems`_.
 This means that it is fairly easy to integrate authentication against any source for which Django backend exists.
-Dicussed below are tested and supported authentication methods for LAVA.
+Discussed below are tested and supported authentication methods for LAVA.

 .. _Django: https://www.djangoproject.com/